fabilab/cell_atlas_approximations_API/docs/source/index.rst

 API interfaces
 --------------
-There are three ways to access the data programmatically: Python, R, or REST (language-agnostic).
+There are five ways to access the data programmatically: Python, R, JavaScript, shell (e.g. Bash, Zsh), or REST (language-agnostic).

 .. toctree::
    :maxdepth: 1